 • Vocabulary Task Force: identifies and fills need for clinical and administrative vocabulary in health care bills.

-See also: HIPPA
+See also: HIPAA

 Read more about HIT Standards Committee: